Bioscience Americas ...Solutions for a Healthier World.

 Stem cell treatment for MD

 Muscles are the important fibrous connective tissue of the human body primarily involved in movements in connection with the bones and skeleton.
 They are responsible for the beating of the heart, closing of eyelids and constitute the walls of the important organs.
-There are different types of muscles working in our body such as cardiac muscles, skeleton muscles and smooth muscles.
+There are different types of muscles working in our bodies such as cardiac muscles, skeleton muscles, and smooth muscles.